3 Life Lessons From 2 Samuel 6: David Brings Ark To Jerusalem

 Moses is a teacher by calling and an IT Professional by profession.
 He is dedicated to helping others grow personally and spiritually and lives by the motto "In This Life and The Next".
 He is the author of Input/Output: Change Your Environment, Change Your Life and routinely teaches at his church Chapel On The Hill where he is serving as an Elder and Youth Director.

-One reply to 3 Life Lessons From 2 Samuel 6: David Brings Ark To Jerusalem
+5 replies to 3 Life Lessons From 2 Samuel 6: David Brings Ark To Jerusalem

 1. Pingback: 3 Life Lessons From The Story of David and Bathsheba